 KOLIBRI_HOME to the path of your choice.

-If the variable is left unset, by default, Kolibri’s runtime files and content will be placed in your user’s home folder, under the
+If the variable is left unset, by default, Kolibri’s runtime files and channels will be placed in your user’s home folder, under the

 Adjusting this environment variable behaves differently than the